Morwenn/static_math/README.rst

 -----------------

 One of ``static_math``'s aims is to be easy to use.
 The functions are implemented so that they can be used in a straightforward way.
-This implies that there is no complex template meta-programming used to perform the mathematical computations
-- or at least, they are hidden to the user -.
+This implies that the user will not have to deal with complex metaprogramming tricks.

 Flexibility
 -----------